brndnmtthws/brndn-io/content/posts/who-is-an-artist/index.md

 Jeremy Clarkson's segment from Top Gear is art in its own right, and although I find gushing over cars to be cringe-worthy–Jeremy irritates me at times–Jeremy Clarkson is indeed an artist.

-As artists, we create not for the sake of recognition or validation, but because we have an innate need to express ourselves.
-We create to make sense of the world around us, to process our emotions, and to connect with others on a deeper level.
+I make things because I don't know what else to do with certain feelings or thoughts.
+Sometimes a photograph or a piece of writing says it better than I can in conversation.
 You, like me, might feel art is one of the few ways to connect with others on a deep level, to share a piece of ourselves that words alone cannot convey.
 This is why I think it's so important to embrace our identities as artists, to own the title without hesitation or apology.
 We don't need anyone else's permission to create or to call ourselves artists.
-The act of creating is what makes us artists, and the world needs more of that kind of expression, now more than ever.
+The act of creating is what makes us artists.

 ## The Courage to Begin

-One element that unites creators across disciplines is the vulnerability inherent in the process.
-Bringing something new into existence means facing uncertainty, potential failure, and judgment.
-This courage to create despite these risks represents a common thread among those who engage seriously with artistic practice.
+Making anything at all means risking embarrassment.
+You might fail, you might make something awful, you might show it to someone and get that look.
+That's part of it.

 Fear not the critics, the detractors.
 They aren't artists, they are merely spectators.

-Established artists often report that this fundamental vulnerability never fully disappears—each new project brings fresh uncertainty.
-What develops isn't freedom from doubt but rather a more comfortable relationship with it, learning to work alongside uncertainty rather than waiting for it to vanish.
+That feeling doesn't really go away, at least not for me.
+I still start plenty of things with the suspicion that they may be terrible.
+You just get a little better at working anyway.

 ## Why Artistic Identity Matters for Society

-When more people embrace their creative capacities and identify as artists, our collective culture becomes richer and more diverse.
-A society filled with individuals who feel empowered to express themselves creatively is inherently more innovative, empathetic, and resilient.
-Art helps us process collective trauma, celebrate shared joys, and imagine new possibilities for our future.
-By reclaiming artistic identity as something accessible to everyone rather than an elite few, we create cultural spaces where diverse voices and visions can flourish.
+When more people feel free to make things, more interesting things get made.
+More weird voices get heard.
+Life feels less sterile that way.

 ## Reclaiming "Artist" As an Inclusive Term

-Perhaps the most liberating approach involves focusing on artistic practice rather than artistic identity.
+I find it more useful to focus on the practice than the identity.
 Rather than asking "Am I an artist?" (a question bound up with external validation and cultural assumptions), we might instead ask, "Am I engaging with creative practice in a meaningful way?"

-This shift removes the pressure of living up to some idealized notion of what an artist should be and redirects attention to the actual experience of creating.
-Regular creative habits build artistic capacity over time, regardless of labels or recognition.
+Once I stopped worrying so much about whether I had earned the label, it got easier to just get to work.
+A regular habit matters more than a tidy answer.

 So yes, I am an artist.
 And if you create something that exists solely for the purpose of being art, then you are an artist too.
 No permission needed.
 My friend's comment made me question briefly, but ironically led me to an even stronger conviction about claiming this identity.
 Creating isn't just something I do—it's fundamental to how I experience and process the world.
 That's worth acknowledging, embracing, and celebrating.
 Haters gonna hate.